CDB (group): Career beginnings: 1991–1999

 CDB were formed in Melbourne in 1991 as a vocal harmony quartet by Andrew De Silva, Brad Pinto and his brother Gary Pinto, and Danny Williams.
-CDB performed local gigs around Melbourne for three years including providing backing vocals for Peter Andre when supported Madonna on her Australian The Girlie Show World Tour.
+CDB performed local gigs around Melbourne for three years including providing backing vocals for Peter Andre when he supported Madonna on her Australian The Girlie Show World Tour.
 CDB signed a contract with Sony in 1994.
 CDB's first single "Hook Me Up" was released in October 1994 and peaked at number 11 on the Australian ARIA Charts.
 "Hey Girl (This Is Our Time)" was released in March 1995 and peaked at number 14 in Australia followed by a cover version of Earth, Wind & Fire's "Let's Groove" which peaked at number 2 in Australia.

 CDB released their debut studio album, Glide with Me in November 1995, which debuted and peaked at number six on the ARIA Albums Chart and number 12 on the New Zealand Albums Chart.
 "Let's Groove" and "Hey Girl (This is Our Time)" both peaked at number 1 in New Zealand in 1996.
 "Don't Stop", peaked the top 30 in both Australia and New Zealand. and the album was certified platinum.
 At the ARIA Music Awards of 1996 "Let's Groove" won the Highest Selling Single category.
 In New Zealand it was their second number-one hit.

 CDB promoted the album across Asia and toured South Korea, Thailand, Malaysia, Singapore, Taiwan, Hong Kong, the Philippines and Fiji including a special concert with John Denver, celebrating the South Korean bid to host the 2002 FIFA World Cup.

 In 1997, Jude Nicholas joined the group replacing Andrew De Silva, who needed to receive cancer treatment.
 "Good Times" was released in August 1997 and peaked at number 28 in Australia.
 CDB's second studio album, Lifted was released in November 1997.
 The album had a more pop-oriented sound and reached the ARIA top 50.
 It provided three more singles "Back Then", "Let It Whip" and "So Badd".

 CDB then collaborated with Tommy Emmanuel and Renee Geyer before disbanding in 1999.